komodorio/helm-dashboard/README.md

 helm plugin uninstall dashboard
 ```

+Note: In case standard Helm plugin way did not work for you, you can just download the appropriate [release package](https://github.com/komodorio/helm-dashboard/releases) for your platform, unpack it and just run `dashboard` binary from it.

 ## Running

 To use the plugin, your machine needs to have working `helm` and also `kubectl` commands.
+Helm version 3.4.0+ is required.

 After installing, start the UI by running: